ChristianParnell/Flatwise.nz/README.md

 ### 06-06 — 3D shadow map presentation improved

 Updated the 3D shadow mode so buildings and shadows display more clearly on the map.
 The work focused on making the building layer easier to read and reducing visual confusion caused by previous map styling and overlapping interface elements.

-### 06-06 — Shadow alignment issues addressed

-Adjusted the 3D shadow casting logic after shadows appeared offset from their source buildings.
-The update focused on keeping shadows tied more closely to the actual building footprints so they no longer appeared to come from unrelated houses or stretch incorrectly across roads.

-### 06-06 — Full replacement files prepared

-Prepared complete downloadable replacement files using the same filenames as the existing project files.
-This made the updates easier to apply through GitHub Desktop while preserving the project structure and avoiding unnecessary file renaming.

 ### 06-08 — Sunlight heatmap options researched